mendixlabs/smart-apps-computer-use/README.md

 ## Introduction
 This repository is meant to support the GenAI pattern of the computer use in a Mendix app.
-An example setup was described in the blog post about Computer Use in a Mendix App (link TBA).
+An example setup was described in the [blog post](https://www.mendix.com/blog/control-a-virtual-computer-from-your-mendix-app-using-gen-ai/) about Computer Use in a Mendix App.
 The steps in this README describe how to recreate the setup.

-The setup displayed in the blogpost consists of the following parts:
+The setup displayed in the blog post consists of the following parts:

 - A Mendix app with the newest versions of these modules: GenAI Commons, Bedrock Connector, Conversational UI.
 We use the [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475) from the Mendix Marketplace for our setup.
 - A page and microflow logic to invoke the computer use LLM and execute tools.
 In the GenAI Showcase app, look for ComputerUse_AmazonBedrock to see the microflows used in the blog post example.